 After experimenting with many Weber grills, I can say that the construction is reliable, and their grills are built to last.
 However, like Broil King, Weber also admits that some BBQ grill components are sourced globally.

 Weber vs Broil King – Which Has a Better Quality Build Overall?

 I think both Broil King and Weber offer excellent build quality and value.
 While Weber and Broil King manufacture many of their grill components in North America, they also rely on globally sourced grill components to build and deploy their grill lines.

-For these reasons, and after experimenting with grills from both brands, I believe that they are of comparable build quality.
-When you touch and feel grills from Broil King vs Weber, you can tell that the grills are built with love, and quality components.
+For these reasons, and after experimenting with grills from both brands, I believe they are of comparable build quality.
+When you touch and feel the grills from Broil King vs Weber, you can tell that the grills are built with love and quality components.